Can Apple Break Into the Streaming Wars? | OZY

 The show the press was scolding was Succession.
 Once critically derided, the HBO show is now among the most acclaimed television series of recent years.

-Apple executives will be hoping that the’s company new video streaming service Apple TV+ follows a similar trajectory after garnering decidedly mixed reviews for its original lineup.
+Apple executives will be hoping that the company’s new video streaming service Apple TV+ follows a similar trajectory after garnering decidedly mixed reviews for its original lineup.

 With its launch on Friday, Apple is looking to take on Amazon, Netflix and upcoming entrants such as Disney+ and HBO Max with a slate of expensive and star-studded new series.
 The most prominent is The Morning Show, one of the most costly TV series ever made, a #MeToo-era drama featuring Jennifer Aniston, Reese Witherspoon and Steve Carell as hosts of a popular TV talk show.